glarita/glarita.github.io/essays/The-Start-of-a-New-Arc.md

 Exercise is good for the body, but a lot of times people neglect the most important thing to exercise, *your brain*.

 I definitely find WODS challenging, especially with the limited time that we have for them.
 Although they can be stressful, it is exactly what I need in order to propel myself to the next level.
-Experiencing the pressure of a time limit will have its benefits for the real world, where there are deadlines all the time.
-It trains me to think quicker and remain calm, while also thinking about how I am going to solve the problem given to us.
+Experiencing the pressure of a time limit will have its benefits for the real world, where there are deadlines frequently and the lines of code are much more complicated.
+It trains me to think quicker and remain calm, while also thinking about the next steps I need to take to solve the problem at hand.

 I feel the same way when it comes to athletic software engineering.
-It is a lot to do within a certain period of time, but I think it will be beneficial for me in the end.
+It is a lot to do within a certain period of time, but I think it will be beneficial for me in the long run, encouraging me to find new and efficient ways to write code.

 ## Onward

-Computer science is a challenging field.
-There are so many variables and so much to learn.
+Computer science is a challenging field, but with a challenging field comes more oppurtunities.
+As long as I am able to keep on learning and buliding my skillset, I know that more possibilities lie ahead.
 Although I know software engineering is by no means an easy path to choose, I believe that it will be well worth it.
 Learning Javascript and having the opportunity to create projects and enhance my skills feels like I’m starting a new arc to my story, and to that I say onward!